Umiya Tubes Ltd Directors Report.

 UMIYA TUBES LIMITED

-Your Directors take pleasure in presenting the FIFTH Annual Report of the Company together with the Audited Accounts for the financial year ended on 31st March, 2018.
+Your Directors take pleasure in presenting the SIXTH Annual Report of the Company together with the Audited Accounts for the financial year ended on 31st March, 2019.

 The brief financial results are as under: